 Did you know: your food waste can also be placed in your green bin

 Your green bin is collected fortnightly on the alternate week to your recycling bin.

-Find your collection day by putting your address into My Area or download the Waste and Recycling Guide(PDF, 2MB)
+Find your collection day by putting your address into My Area.

 Food scraps and garden waste from your FOGO bin is taken to a commercial composting facility to be turned into compost for use on farms and parks around Victoria.

 We divert more than 12,000 tonnes of food and garden materials from landfill each year and our residents play a key role in turning organic waste into nutrient rich compost.
 As of 1 July 2021, Council introduced a new waste charge fee structure to allow residents to opt in Food Organics, Green Organics (FOGO) bin service at no additional cost.
 This means your annual waste charge covers the service of three kerbside bins - landfill waste (red lid), recycling bin (yellow lid) and FOGO bin (green lid).